-Tony Targonski is a student at the University of Waterloo, naturally pursuing a degree in Computer Science.
-He works as a Software Developer, programming with Ruby and RoR.
+Tony Targonski has graduated from University of Waterloo, with a degree in Computer Science.
+He worked in a variety of technical roles at GigPark, Amazon, and currently at Walk Score.
 Tony also (together with Daniel Servos) administers CompSci.ca Forums and the DWITE programming contest.

 The awesome part about working at a startup is that I get to play with all the neat technology that the rest of the team puts together.
 One such example is the Travel Time API, which is used to calculate actual travel times (via multiple modes of transportation) from one origin to many destinations.